sadeedr5/ArduinoFireDetector/README.md

 - [Python 3.12](https://www.python.org/downloads) is required to run the backend code.
 It is a powerful, flexible, and easy-to-learn language that is used in a wide range of applications.
 The required packages have been placed inside the **requirements.txt** file.

 - [A C++ compiler](https://gcc.gnu.org) is needed to build and upload scratches to the Arduino Uno.
-In our case, PlatformIO generally prefers system-specific GCC toolchain to do so.
+In our case, PlatformIO generally prefers system-specific GCC toolchain to do so. <br>

 ### Cloning the GitHub repository